dsrvlabs/vatz/docs/cli.md

 - Stop: Stop executing plugin.
 - Status: Show running plugin's status.
 There is already subcommand but should be enhanced more.
 - Remove: Remove installed plugin.
-- Update: Update the pluging to new version.
+- Update: Update the plugin to new version.

 ## Help